ancientmc/AncientCoderPack/README.md

 I originally created this project directly including and using files from the Mod Coder Pack version 2.5, but due to MCP's license
 I have been moving away from these in favor of more modern tools.
-RCP does use some tools developed by both OceanLabs (RetroGuard) and Forge (ForgeFlower), but these are Maven dependencies that are publicly available for others.
+RCP does use some tools developed by both OceanLabs (RetroGuard) and QuiltMC (QuiltFlower), but these are Maven dependencies that are publicly available for others.

 RCP will be using MCP mappings, however, especially for older versions.
 I intend to modify and add on to them though.
 Earlier MCP mappings are especially incomplete.
 I may even try to create new mappings from scratch, although this is unlikely.
 The mappings can